 Right to enter and reside in a third country

 If you have a right to enter and reside in another country in which you do not fear persecution or serious harm or significant harm, you must take all possible steps to exercise that right.
-For eg, a North Korean has a right to enter and reside in South Korea.
+For eg, a North Korean has a right to enter and reside in South Korea (click here to learn if you are affected by section 91E).

 If you have a visa, even a temporary visa, that allow you to enter another country, but you did not, you might not be a refugee.